Will prison help? 'Very unwell' Dunedin woman who abused mum jailed for a year

 She had previously pleaded guilty to three breaches of a protection order - a measure that had been put in place to shield her mother from such attacks.

-Psychotherapist and Herald columnist Kyle MacDonald said it was a really unusual presentation, as it was rare for OCD to involve violence in the way that had been described in the report.
+Psychotherapist and Herald columnist Kyle MacDonald said the woman's condition was unusual, as it was rare for OCD to involve violence in the way that had been described in the report.

 The OCD and the abuse have to be considered quite separately, he said.